raozf/Dual-target/README.md

 ## Acknowledgements

 We thank the authors of [RPMNet](https://github.com/yewzijian/RPMNet), [PCRNet](https://github.com/vinits5/pcrnet_pytorch),and [ROPNet](https://github.com/zhulf0804/ROPNet) for open sourcing their methods.
 Our model is based on ROPNet, and we have improved by 40%-52% on his basis.
 If you are interesting in our method, you can read ROPNet before.
-[Point Cloud Registration Using Representative Overlapping Points](https://arxiv.org/abs/2107.02583)# Dual-target
+[Point Cloud Registration Using Representative Overlapping Points](https://arxiv.org/abs/2107.02583)